influxdata/giraffe/giraffe/README.md

   - **decimalPlaces**: _Object. **Required**._

     - **isEnforced**: _boolean.
 Optional.
 Defaults to false when not included._ Indicates whether the number of decimal places ("**digits**") will be enforced.
 When **isEnforced** is falsy or omitted, **digits** will be locked to 2 for stat values with a decimal and 0 for stat values that are integers, and the **digits** option will be ignored.
     - **digits**: _number.
 Optional.
 Defaults to 0 when not included.
 Maximum 10._ When **digits** is a non-integer number, the decimal portion is ignored.
 Represents the number of decimal places to display in the stat value.
-Displayed stat value is subject to rounding and trailing 0 will be truncated.
-For example: **digits** is 2 and stat value is `1.299` which rounds to `1.30` and then becomes `1.3` when displayed.
+Displayed stat value is subject to rounding.

   - **textColor**: _string. **Required**._ The _CSS color value_ of the entire Single Stat to display including prefix, the stat value, and suffix.